kopernic-pl/kopernic-pl/README.md

-- 👋 Hi, I’m @kopernic-pl
+- 👋 Hi, I’m Mateusz
+- I like solving problems.
+Sometimes some of them are created by me.
 - 📫 Try finding me on Linkedin under mateusz-wronski-phd or drop me an email on mateusz+github@wrony.net

 <!---